hypothesis/onboarding/.github/ISSUE_TEMPLATE/07_first_on-call_shift.md

 ---
 name: 07.
-Doing your first on-call shift
+Do your first on-call shift
 about: Tasks for a new engineer to do their first on-call shift
-title: <@username>: Do your first on-call shift
+title: Do your first on-call shift
 labels: ''
 assignees: ''